rstacruz/npm-pipeline-rails/README.md

 * Create a `package.json` with `start` and `build` scripts. ([See example](lib/generators/npm_pipeline/brunch/package.json))
 * Add your expected compiled assets to `.gitignore`.

+#### Set up support for tests

+If you're using continuous integration for your tests, configure it to run `bundle exec rake assets:npm_build` before your tests.

+For tests running in your development machine, ensure that asset files are available when running your tests.
+This means starting your dev server at least once before running tests, or invoking `rake assets:npm_build` manually.

 <br>

 ## Configuration